 OpenAI’s Custom Instructions feature offers a practical way to imbue ChatGPT with a form of persistent memory.
 Users can provide information about themselves or set specific instructions for how ChatGPT should respond.
 This data is then considered in all subsequent conversations, aiding in turning on ChatGPT memory for personalized use.

 For instance, you can tell ChatGPT: “I am a software engineer specializing in Python and I prefer concise, technical explanations.”
 This instruction will be applied to future chats without you needing to repeat it, a key step in how to turn on ChatGPT memory for your specific needs.
-Learning how to enable this is fundamental.
+Learning how to enable this is fundamental to enhancing ChatGPT recall.

 - Access Settings: Navigate to your ChatGPT account settings.